 Affordable neurofeedback is our commitment.
-The fee for the initial assessment and brain mapping is training is $180.
+The fee for the initial assessment is $140.
 This includes an intake screening to get a list of your concerns and how they adversely affect your life.
 Our standard rate for additional neurofeedback sessions are $140 per session, however, we offer packaged sessions that can reduce the cost.
 We make an effort to arrange a program to match a person’s monthly budget.
 Its possible to offer a sliding fee when appropriate.

 Does insurance cover neurofeedback?